altermarkive/experimental-fall-detector-android-app/README.md

 The 2010 app was written in Java & C (both integrated via JNI and Android NDK) but I decided to port it to Kotlin to learn the language on a practical example.
 A couple of other aspects had to be updated too,
 including: permissions, image assets, deprecated APIs, theme, action layouts, Gradle files, etc.

+The app has also a partially integrated collection of sensor data for research purposes.